Pilotage Exemption Certificate (PEC)

 ii.
 For the purposes of these Directions a trip will mean an inward or outward passage of the seaward approach channel to or from the respective port and/or berth.
 Moves between berths will not be regarded as a trip for this purpose.

 iii.
 PEC’s will be endorsed for specific areas only, namely:

 a) Barry Docks

 e) Port Talbot Pilotage Area

-f) River Usk Area A Newport Docks to Powder House Point (Including MIR Steel)
+f) River Usk Area A Newport Docks to Powder House Point (Including Liberty Steel)

 Area B Powder House Point to Transporter Bridge